amr/backup-tools/README.txt

   3. Open backup-tools/projects-conf/default and provide ALL parameters.
 They are all documented inline.

+  4. Create a gpg key to encrypte you backup with a key using the command
+      $: gpg --gen-key

+     Or if you simply want to encrypt your backup with a passphrase, ignore creating gpg keys and enter the passphrase at backup-tools/projects-conf/default

-  4. Configure a passwordless SSH key for the user which backup-tools cron job will run under.
+  5. Configure a passwordless SSH key for the user which backup-tools cron job will run under.
 This key must be authorized on the remote backup server.

      You must also approve the remote backup server SSH Fingerprint.
 You can do